Kreuzer 1846 "Type 1842-1846" (Hohenzollern-Sigmaringen, Karl)

 Auction prices

 Find out the current coin value of the Hohenzollern-Sigmaringen Kreuzer 1846 .
-This copper coin from the times of Karl struck at the Please provide a text to be translated.
+This silver coin from the times of Karl struck at the Please provide a text to be translated.
 Mint.
-The record price belongs to the lot 2198 sold at the Heidelberger Münzhandlung Herbert Grün auction for EUR 125.
-Bidding took place November 14, 2013.
+The record price belongs to the lot 907 sold at the Fritz Rudolf Künker GmbH & Co.
+KG auction for EUR 115.
+Bidding took place September 19, 2018.

 Сondition